Accessibility statement

 - Some buttons do not have a clearly visible focus indicator when using the app with an external keyboard.

-- The services and wallet screens contain small sized text that may be difficult to read.
+- The services and wallet screens may contain native app components with small-sized text that may be difficult to read.

 iOS app